-Leading the pack in terms of home-based brewers are the Cold Brew Glass Carafe Brewing System and the Winslow 1.6 Quart Brew and Serve Cold Brew, Coffee Maker.
+Leading the pack in terms of home-based brewers are the Cold Brew Glass Carafe Brewing System and the Winslow 1.6 Quart Brew and Serve Cold Brew Coffee Maker.

 Both are fantastic units for creating up to 50 ounces of cold brew coffee right from the comfort of your own kitchen and are nearly identical in every way.
-The Winslow unit, however, comes with a handsome black protective holder that secures the exterior of the carafe and will fit right in with any modern kitchen ensemble.
-The Cold Brew Glass Carafe Brewing System may not have the protective covering but does come with a built-in handle.
+The Winslow unit, however, comes with a handsome black protective holder that secures to the exterior of the carafe and will fit right in with any modern kitchen ensemble.
+The Cold Brew Glass Carafe Brewing System may not have a protective covering but does come with a built-in handle.

 The carafe included with each model is manufactured from highly resilient borosilicate glass, chosen for being a versatile material capable of sustaining extreme temperatures, a perfect complement for even the chilliest of drinks.

 But the carafe alone is just the vessel in which to store your cool brew; the real magic happens with the brewing mechanism itself, which, in this case, is an inner-mesh basket of sorts named the MyBev Brew Core.
 Interchangeable among a few of the company’s mainline products, the core is constructed from a super fine stainless steel mesh that’s designed to keep your coffee grounds inside while their delicious flavor infuses with the surrounding water.